Skip to content

 Check out our vega snacks

-Vega sausage rolls
+Plant-based sausage rolls

-Vegan apple-nut pies
+Plant-based apple-nut pies

 This luxurious-looking apple pie will serve you juicy apple pieces with a touch of cinnamon and sultanas, enveloped in creamy apple pie dough.
 The rich nut, seed, and fruit mix gives this pie an extra bite and brings a new dimension to the flavour.
-By using only vegetable ingredients, you can sell this cake as a vegan product.
+By using only vegetable ingredients, you can sell this cake as a plant-based product.
 It's a true eye-catcher in your range!

 Check out our apple pies

-Vegan apple pies
+Plant-based apple pies

 This fresh 450-gram apple pie is made using delectable Dutch apples, sultanas, and cinnamon on a shortcrust pastry base.
 It's a delightful treat for 5 to 6 people.
-By using only vegetable ingredients, this delicious cake can be sold as vegan.
+By using only vegetable ingredients, this delicious cake can be sold as plantbased.
 It will appeal to a new target audience in the bakery department.

 Check out our apple pies

-Previous
+Previous slide

-Next
+Next slide

 Smarter packaging